 What if I do not own a car?

 If you do not own a car, then request an exemption from IID installation using Exemption for Interlock Ignition Device (DL4055B) and submit to the DMV field office or mail it to Driver Licensing Mandatory Actions Unit within 30-days of your receipt of your suspension or revocation mail date.

-What happens after the 5-month installation ends for a first-time offender?
+What happens after the 4-6 month installation ends for a first-time offender?
 Do I get my regular license back?

-If a first-time offender in any of the pilot counties, have the IID removed after the 5-month period ends by a certified installer.
-Your IID restriction is automatically removed but you will only receive a restricted license allowing you to driver to and from work or an approved DUI or alcohol treatment program for the duration of your license suspension.
+If a first-time offender in any of the pilot counties, has the IID removed after the 4-6 month period by a certified installer.
+Your IID restriction is automatically removed but you will only receive a restricted license allowing you to driver to and from work or an approved DUI or alcohol treatment program until you complete the program.

 Does the Ignition Interlock Device Shut Off A Car’s Engine?